Umami Pot

 Step 1

-Cut chicken skins into slightly larger, bite-sized pieces.
-Place them in a pan, avoiding overlapping as much as possible, without adding oil.
-Fry them over low heat for 30 minutes, flipping occasionally to prevent burning.
+Cut the chicken skin into slightly larger, bite-sized pieces.
+Place them in a pan in a single layer without adding oil.
+Cook over low heat for about 30 minutes, flipping occasionally to prevent burning.

 torikawa ponzu_instruction-f2